-Attorney General Greb Abbott, GOP candidate for governor, is finding himself at odds with would-be No. 2s over repealing the Texas DREAM Act.
+Attorney General Greb Abbott is finding himself at odds with Republicans running for Lieutenant Governor over repealing the Texas DREAM Act.

-In a written statement on Thursday, Abbott spokesman Matt Hirsch said Abbott believes the goal of the law is laudable but needs revamping.
+In a written statement on Thursday, Abbott spokesman Matt Hirsch said Abbott believes the law needs reform.

 “Greg Abbott believes that the objective of the program is noble,” Hirsch said.
 “But, he believes the law as structured is flawed and it must be reformed.”

-All four candidates say their intent as Senate president would be to repeal the policy.
-The DREAM Act offers in-state tuition at Texas universities to undocumented students if they meet certain criteria, including a Texas high-school degree or its equivalent.
+All four candidates have conformed they want to repeal the policy.
+The DREAM Act offers in-state tuition at Texas universities to undocumented students.
+They must first meet certain criteria, including a Texas high-school degree or its equivalent.

 In an interview, Lt.
-Gov. David Dewhurst said that "we'll see a strong push" in the 2015 legislative session to eradicate the tuition policy.
+Gov. David Dewhurst said that “we'll see a strong push” in the 2015 legislative session to eradicate the DREAM Act.

 “I expect to see more conservatives elected to the Texas Senate and that will help us in this endeavor,” Dewhurst said.

-Sen. Dan Patrick originally spotlighted the policy by falsely clamining to be the only candidate "to oppose in-state tuition for illegal immigrants."
+Sen. Dan Patrick made the issue a highlight of his campaign by falsely claiming to be the only candidate to oppose the law.

 The attack set off strong retaliations by the other candidates.